WHAT IS PERMANENT MAKEUP??

 HOW MUCH DOES IT COST?

 Fees are consistent with quality service delivered in a safe, sanitary manner with a very experienced professional.
 There is no substitute for experience and reputation.
-Prices are per visit, and please keep in mind it is typical to need 2 visits although everyone is different.
+Prices are per visit instead of an upfront fee, please keep in mind it is typical to need 2 visits although everyone is different.
+Please visit our Permanent Makeup Services page and select the service you are considering to see specific pricing.
+For corrective work or for scars please book a consultation to have Jennier provide a quote.
+We accept Credit Cards, Check or Cash.

 ARE PERMANENT COSMETICS REALLY PERMANENT?